sematext/docs/docs/monitoring/containers.md

 ## Container Metrics Overview

-The following information is collected and transmitted to Sematext Cloud or Sematext Enterprise.
+The following information is collected and transmitted to Sematext.

 <table>
 <tbody>